kuvivek/drivingTheoryInGermany/README.md

 therefore restore the safe distance (if necessary by braking gently).
 There can be no such thing as too great a distance.

 269. In what situation does a driver frequently underestimate their own speed?
-❌On narrow roads with uneven road surfaces
+❌ On narrow roads with uneven road surfaces
 ✅ On wide, well-finished roads
 ✅ After a long journey at high speed
 **Comment**: If you drive at a higher speed for a long time, you get used to it and tend to underestimate your own speed.
 Even on well-built, wide roads, your own speed often seems slower than it actually is.

 270. What can result from driving for a long time at high speed?
 ❌Your reactions improve
 ✅ You lose your feel for speed
 ✅ You drive too close to vehicles in front
 **Comment**: If you ride at higher speeds for a long time, you will get used to it.
 Your sense of speed diminishes.
 It is then easy to tailgate because
 you underestimate your own speed.

 271. While driving, how can you safely check whether the road is icy?
 ✅ By carefully applying the brakes at very low speed
-❌By rapid acceleration
+❌ By rapid acceleration
-❌By jerking the steering wheel to the left and right
+❌ By jerking the steering wheel to the left and right
 **Comment**:  Take extra care when driving on icy roads.
 By braking carefully and driving slowly, you can determine whether the road is icy and
 how the vehicle reacts.

 272. You are driving a motor vehicle with a manual gearbox on a level carriageway.
 How should you change gears so as to drive in a particularly
 environmentally conscious and economical way?
 ✅ Changing down again as late as possible
-❌Drive until the upper engine speed range is reached in one gear, before changing up
+❌ Drive until the upper engine speed range is reached in one gear, before changing up
 ✅ Changing up gears as early as possible
 **Comment**:  Fuel-saving driving is as balanced and anticipatory as possible in order to avoid frequent braking and accelerating.
 When accelerating,
 shift up early and shift down again as late as possible: Driving at low revs is economical and environmentally friendly.